 OFFICES.
-Each graduate student has an office in McKenzie Hall, many of which are shared.
+Most graduate students have an office in McKenzie Hall, many of which are shared.
 Offices may be reassigned at the beginning of each year.
 There is also a designated area in the History Department offices for private conversations with students about sensitive issues, should the need arise.